EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

 For users
 ---------

-MUSE is developed with python, an open-source programming language.
-Therefore, there are two steps to the installation process.
+MUSE is developed using python, an open-source programming language, which means that there are two steps to the installation process.
 First, python should be installed.
-Then, MUSE should be installed.
+Then so should MUSE.

-The simplest alternative is to install python by downloading the `Anaconda distribution`_.
-Choose the appropriate operating system (e.g. windows), python version 3.7, and the 64 bit installer, then follow the steps for the anaconda installer, as prompted.
+The simplest method to install python is by downloading the `Anaconda distribution`_.
+Make sure to choose the appropriate operating system (e.g. windows), python version 3.7, and the 64 bit installer.
+Once this has been done follow the steps for the anaconda installer, as prompted.

-Once python is installed, we can now install MUSE.
+After python is installed we can install MUSE.
 MUSE can be installed via the `Anaconda Prompt`_ (or any terminal on Mac and Linux).
 This is a command-line interface to python and the python eco-system.
 In the anaconda prompt, run:

 .. code-block:: bash

    python -m pip install --user git+https://github.com/SGIModel/StarMuse

-It should now be possible to run muse, also in the anaconda prompt:
+It should now be possible to run muse.
+Again, this can be done in the anaconda prompt as follows:

 .. code-block:: bash